 With starting a company, we look at what our client ultimately wants to accomplish....

-Los Angeles, CA Business Law Lawyer with 11 years experience
+Los Angeles, CA Business Law Attorney with 39 years experience

 Mr. O'Connell speaks frequently at continuing education seminars on topic including the emerging issues in limited liability companies and legal ethics.

 Mr. O'Connell served in the U.S. Army Security Agency from 1968 to 1972, serving in Turkey and Germany.